lombardpress/lombardpress-schema/docs/critical.md

 #### Extended Commentary

-A possible argument against rule 9 is that an editor might desire to produce the following rendering for a correction to a particular word.
+A possible argument against rule 6 is that an editor might desire to produce the following rendering for a correction to a particular word.

-> insidia N (s *add.* *N1*)
+> insidia *N* (s *add.* *N1*)

 However, we find this rendering ambiguous and therefore somewhat problematic.